Live TV meets interactive mobile engagement

 Close-up of a content header from a piece of content from Univision.

-I designed a process using Sketch templates I created to streamline the production of dynamic micro-sites—supporting a flexible, web-based strategy for the app.
-This allowed us to deliver a native look and feel while harnessing the speed and adaptability of the web, making it easier to meet the evolving needs of our content creators and advertising partners in real time.
+I designed a process using Photoshop, a set of Sketch templates, and Abstract (versioning for non-developers) I created to streamline the production of the bits of content and dynamic micro-sites often associated with them.
+This supported a flexible, web-based strategy for the app allowing us to deliver a native look and feel while harnessing the speed and adaptability of the web, making it easier to meet the evolving needs of our content creators and advertising partners in real time.

 One of my sketches of considering options on the Mobii web experience.